nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

 ## FAQ

-**After creating ProjectPipelineRuntime resources, why is the status of some pods in the argo-events namespace CrashLoopBackOff, and "too many open files" is displayed when viewing the pod logs?**
+**After creating ProjectPipelineRuntime resources, why is the status of some pods in the `argo-events` namespace `CrashLoopBackOff`, with the pod logs displaying `too many open files`?**

-When you have created ProjectPipelineRuntime resources and submitted pipeline configurations, you may find that the pipelines have not been triggered when accessing the Tekton Dashboard.
-In the runtime cluster, you may find that the status of some pods in the argo-events namespace is `CrashLoopBackOff`, and `too many open files` is displayed when viewing the pod logs.
+When you have created ProjectPipelineRuntime resources and submitted pipeline configurations, you will find that the pipelines have not been triggered when accessing the Tekton Dashboard.
+Simultaneously, in the runtime cluster, you will find that the status of some pods in the `argo-events` namespace is `CrashLoopBackOff`, and the pod logs display `too many open files`.

 This is a known issue with Argo Events, and you can find more details [here](https://github.com/argoproj/argo-events/issues/1791).